If you are looking for a few practical tips for your engagement photos, you are in the right place.

 * If doing your session between November-April when everything outside is still gray, we definitely recommend including a pop of color.

-Bonus tip: Definitely wear your best shoes during your photos but consider bringing a pair of walk around shoes.
+Bonus tip: Wear your best shoes during your photos but consider bringing a pair of walk-around shoes.

 3. What should you not wear for engagement photos?

 Knowing what to avoid is just as important as what to wear when it comes to engagement photos.

 - Clothes that feature large graphics or logos.

 - Mixed patterns.
 We recommend staying away from anything too distracting (like stripes and polka dots together).
 If wearing a pattern, keep it to a single item of clothing or accessory.

 - Neon colors (especially on top).
 If you are doing your session in direct sunlight, the light reflected onto your partner will be that color.
 Nobody wants to look neon green.

 - Brand new clothes that have never been worn.
 You don’t want to be tugging at a top that doesn’t fit right.